swiftlang/swift-evolution/proposals/nnnn-rename-unsafe-span-byte-conversions.md

 }
 ```

 Each original name is retained, with a deprecation scheduled for a future Swift language mode.
-This will discourage IDEs from suggesting the deprecated symbols, while avoiding the immediate appearance of warnings until a new language mode is introduced.
+This will discourage IDEs from suggesting the deprecated symbols, while avoiding the immediate appearance of warnings in user projects.
+When the new language mode is introduced, the compiler will begin issuing warnings about the deprecated symbols.

 ```swift
 extension Span where Element: BitwiseCopyable {